Karelians: History

+Middle Ages

+During the Early Middle Ages, settlers from western Finland mixed with the local population to form the Karelian ethnic group.
+Possible migration from elsewhere may also have contributed to the Karelian ethnic composition.

+Archeological evidence indicates that Karelian inhabitation was highest along the western shore of Lake Ladoga and the Karelian Isthmus, with multiple cemeteries and other archeological discoveries dating from AD 600 to AD 800.
+In South Karelia, the number of archeological discoveries from this time period is lower, though permanent inhabitation was nonetheless present.
+Lappee, South Karelia has been continuously inhabited for approximately 2,000 years.
+In North Karelia, only one archeological discovery from this time period has been found, dating to the eighth century.
+The considerably higher number of archeological discoveries in these regions from AD 800 to AD 1050 indicates that the Karelian population grew and expanded rapidly during this time.

 The first written mention of Karelia and Karelians occurs in Scandinavian sources.
 Several old Scandinavian sagas and chronicles refer to Karelia sometimes as Karjalabotn, Kirjalabotnar, or Kirjaland, which means that Karelians and Karelia were known to the Vikings as early as the 7th century.
 Another mention of Karelians in Scandinavian sources is The Chronicle of Erik.
-Part of the Chronicle mentions a Karelian raid to the then notable Swedish town of Sigtuna in 1187 and its subsequent pillage.
+Part of the Chronicle attributes to the Karelians the sack and pillage of Sigtuna in 1187.
 This mention of Karelian raids on Sweden in the chronicle is given as the main reason to found Stockholm, the current capital of Sweden.

-The first mention of Karelians in ancient Russian chronicles dates to 1143 when the Novgorod chronicle mentions that Karelians raided neighbouring Tavastia (Häme).
-Ancient Russian chronicles referred to ancient Karelians as Koryela.
+The first mention of Karelians in Russian chronicles dates to 1143, when the Novgorod chronicle mentions that Karelians raided neighbouring Tavastia (Häme).
+Russian chronicles referred to Karelians as Koryela.
 Until the end of the 13th century, Karelians enjoyed a period of relative independence and self-government.
-However, as Karelians came in contact with Novgorod some of them started to take part in the Novgorodian internal and external politics.
+However, as Karelians came in contact with Novgorod some of them started to take part in internal and external Novgorodian politics.
 Russian chronicles mention a joint raid of Novgorod and Karelians on Tavastia in 1191.
 In the 13th century, the Karelian relationship with Novgorod underwent significant changes, from partnership and alliance to gradual dominance by the latter.